LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 $ cd hello-world
 ~~~
 {: .language-bash }

+On a command line interface, Git commands are written as `git verb options`,
+where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
+So let's get started with our setup.

 We will now create an empty git repository to track changes to our project.
 To do this we will use the git **init** command,
 which is simply short for *initialise*.